gopherine/evmos-conploy/README.md

 # evmos-conploy
-This is a CLI app to deploy smart-contracts on evmos node, and keep track of the contracts deployed.
+A CLI app to deploy smart-contracts on evmos node, and keep track of the contracts deployed.

 ## Table of Contents
 * [Description](#description)